open-source-labs/Quell/README.md

     - Follow installation instructions
     - Once Redis is successfully installed, follow instructions to open a Redis database connection (note the port on which it is listening)

+### Usage Notes

+- Currently, Quell can only cache query-type requests without arguments, aliases, fragments, variables, or directives.
+Quell will still process these other requests, but will not cache the responses.

 ## Documentation

 - [@quell/client README](./quell-client/README.md)